Cannon of Kandy

 International cooperation

 To research the cannon, it was essential to collaborate with experts from Sri Lanka, the UK and the Netherlands.
-Expertise on 18th-century Kandian art, crafts, weapons and inscriptions is scarce in the Netherlands.
+Expertise on 18th-century Kandyan art, crafts, weapons and inscriptions is scarce in the Netherlands.
 Conversely, Dutch archives are difficult for Sri Lankan researchers to access because of the language barrier and physical distance.
 The joint study of photographs of inscriptions and decorations eventually led to a better understanding of the cannon’s history and yielded answers to questions about its provenance.

 Historical and artistic value

-The cannon has both Kandian and European features.
+The cannon has both Kandyan and European features.
 The winged angels, acanthus leaves and dolphin-shaped handles are part of the original 17th-century European design, while the Sri Lankan decorations were added later.
 This style brings together various influences from the Indian Ocean region.
-The Kandian artists responded to the earlier European decorations by adding their own motifs.
+The Kandyan artists responded to the earlier European decorations by adding their own motifs.
 Since the cannon was intended as a diplomatic gift, they also added a special decoration wishing the recipient good fortune.
 The decorated cannon is one of the few remaining examples of this artistic style and is therefore of great art historical importance.

 Two stages

 The cannon’s original home was the royal palace of Kandy, where it was used for gun salutes to welcome guests.
 Two similar cannons from the same palace were discovered by the international research team at Windsor Castle, in the UK.
 Thanks to this discovery, it is now clear that the cannon’s decorations were added in two stages, as explained above.
 When the gun was cast, sometime between 1660 and 1680, the Netherlands wanted to strengthen its trading position in Sri Lanka.
 This meant that a good relationship with Kandy was important.
 It is possible that the cannon was gifted to the King of Kandy by the Dutch East India Company.
-The second decorative layer was commissioned by the Kandian governor Lewke Disava in the 1740s, almost a century later.
+The second decorative layer was commissioned by the Kandyan governor Lewke Disava in the 1740s, almost a century later.
 These decorations were applied as a tribute to the king, in hopes of gaining his favour.

 Kanon Jan Brandes, Gezantschap Van De VOC Op Audiëntie Bij De Vorst Van Kandy